-The following questions and answers primarily address summer benefits for faculty and staff on 9-month appointments.
-For employees on 9.5, 10 and 11-month appointment terms, payroll deduction dates will vary based on when their summer break occurs.
+The following Q&As primarily address summer benefits for faculty and staff on 9-month appointments.
+For employees on 9.5, 10, and 11-month appointments, payroll deduction dates will vary based on when their summer break occurs.

-Q2.
-Why are summer benefit premiums taken out of two paychecks this year, instead of one?
+Why are summer benefit premiums taken out of two paychecks instead of one?

 For 9-month employees, seven pay cycles worth of life insurance premiums, medical insurance premiums, spousal surcharges, and/or tobacco surcharges need to be collected prior to the summer break.
-To help spread this potentially large amount of premiums out, WSU will be taking the premiums and surcharges from the two May paychecks.
-This was implemented in Summer 2017.
+To help diffuse the impact of this potentially large sum of deductions, WSU collects these premiums and surcharges from the two May paychecks.

 If you make changes to your coverage during the summer months that result in a change in premiums after the lump sum payment has already been deducted, an over- or under-deduction may have occurred.
 Any deficient or surplus premiums will be collected or refunded when you return to work in the fall.

-Q4.
-If an individual has a summer appointment during their regular summer break, will insurance premiums or surcharges be collected from those earnings?
+If an individual has a Summer appointment during their regular summer break, will insurance premiums or surcharges be collected from those earnings?

-No. All summer premiums and surcharges should have been collected at the end of the spring semester, and the need to collect any premiums/surcharges from the summer pay would not be required.
+No. All summer premiums and surcharges should have been collected at the end of the spring semester, and collection of premiums/surcharges from summer pay would not be required.

-Q5.
-Will a Faculty member be eligible for summer benefits if they are not returning in the fall?
+Will a faculty member be eligible for summer benefits if they are not returning in the fall?

-If a Faculty member is not expected to return to WSU for the fall semester, they are not eligible for summer benefits and their coverage will end May 31, 2018.
-Premiums would not be collected on the May checks.
-Departments and Colleges are requested to submit separation PERMS as soon as possible, but no later than the first half of May payroll cutoff to ensure benefits are processed correctly.
+If a faculty member is not expected to return to WSU for the fall semester, they are not eligible for summer benefits and their coverage will end May 31.
+Premiums would not be collected on the May paychecks.
+Departments and Colleges are requested to submit Termination actions in Workday as soon as possible to ensure benefits are processed correctly.

-Q6.
-What happens to the life insurance summer premiums already collected on the May 10th pay check if an employee separates during the first half of May?
+What happens to the life insurance summer premiums already collected on the May 10 paycheck if an employee separates during the first half of May?

-A refund of the summer portion of life insurance premiums will be issued, possibly as early as the May 25th paycheck.
-Also, medical premiums would not be withheld from the May 25th paycheck for this individual.
+A refund of the summer portion of life insurance premiums will be issued, possibly as early as the May 25 paycheck.
+In addition, medical premiums would not be withheld from the May 25 paycheck.

-Q9.
-Can an employee on a 9-month appointment resign during the summer break?
-What if I will have a summer appointment following the end of my regular 9-month appointment?
+What if I will have a Summer appointment following the end of my regular 9-month appointment?